alaisi/postgres-async-driver/README.md

-# pg-async-driver - Asynchronous PostgreSQL Java driver
+# postgres-async-driver - Asynchronous PostgreSQL Java driver

-Pg-async-driver is a non-blocking Java driver for PostgreSQL.
+Postgres-async-driver is a non-blocking Java driver for PostgreSQL.
 The driver supports connection pooling, prepared statements, transactions and all standard SQL types.

 ## Download